Shreeramghimire/Norwegian_Salmon_Lice_Data_Book/README.md

 ### Methodology:

-- Calculated temperature consistency scores using coefficient of variation
+- Calculated temperature consistency scores using the coefficient of variation

 - Performed linear regression to identify warming/cooling trends